fabsig/GPBoost/R-package/README.md

 install.packages("gpboost", repos = "https://cran.r-project.org")
 ```

-*As of 22.02.2021, the Windows binaries are not yet published on CRAN.
-I.e., compilation from sources is still required.
-Hopefully, CRAN publishes them soon.*

 ## Installation from source

 It is much easier to install the package from CRAN.
 However, the package can also be build from source as described in the following.
 In short, the **main steps** for installation are the following ones: